ORESoftware/testing/README.md

 That should mean that the live-mutex library itself is running that much slower on Linux/Ubuntu than MacOS.

-Extradinary performance difference, not sure why.
+Extraordinary performance difference, not sure why.

 On MacOS, it takes 500ms.
 On Ubuntu, it takes 39,480ms, almost 100x worse performance.